 Taking time for yourself

 The time of your child’s diagnosis can be bewildering and confusing and can raise many questions in your mind.
-It is natural to spend time researching what hearing loss means and getting to grips with the terminology or with possible communication approaches and this has great value.
+It is natural to spend time researching what deafness means and getting to grips with the terminology or with possible communication approaches and this has great value.
 However, it is equally as important to spend time reflecting on your feelings and how others around you are feeling and coping.
 Giving yourself time to do this is just as important as understanding what your child’s audiogram means, or how you change the batteries in your child’s hearing aid, or how you test your child’s cochlear implants.

 You may feel that you have come to terms with your child’s loss and maybe taking part in the earlier Let’s Listen and Talk Programme has already helped support you a little.
-Our Elizabeth Foundation families tell us that as their children get older new challenges appear, forcing them outside their ‘comfort zone’ once again and asking them to reflect again on what their child’s hearing loss means to them.
+Our Elizabeth Foundation families tell us that as their children get older new challenges appear, forcing them outside their ‘comfort zone’ once again and asking them to reflect again on what their child’s deafness means to them.

 This is absolutely normal.
 You are on a learning curve that will continue through until your child is taking full responsibility for themselves and even then you may continue to worry!
 We want you to feel supported and listened to as you and your family work through the challenges and for you to realise that you are able to meet them as they appear.
 Each time you overcome a hurdle you become a little bit stronger and more able to handle the next challenge that comes along!